ewunet/treasurytakehome-rgb/README.md

 ## What it actually does

-Think of it like a very fast, very literal assistant sitting next to a reviewer:
+Thinking of it like a very fast, very literal assistant sitting next to a reviewer:

 - You give it a **picture of a label** and **what the paperwork says** (either typed in by hand, or as a spreadsheet for a whole stack of labels at once).
 - It reads the text off the picture and compares it, field by field.
 - For each thing it checks, it tells you one of three things:
-  - ✅ **Matches** — good to go
+  - ✅ **Matches** : good to go
-  - ⚠️ **Take a look** — close, but a human should double check (e.g., a possible misspelling)
+  - ⚠️ **Take a look** : close, but a human should double check (e.g., a possible misspelling)
-  - ❌ **Does not match** — a real difference was found
+  - ❌ **Does not match** : a real difference was found

 It never auto-approves or auto-rejects anything on its own.
 It's a helper, not a decision-maker.

 **Two ways to use it:**

 1. **Check one label** — upload one picture, type in the application details, get an instant answer.
 2. **Check many labels** — upload a whole folder of label pictures plus one spreadsheet listing the application details for each, and it works through all of them for you, with a results